roelvanklink/final-insect-diversity-trends2/README.md

 # final-insect-diversity-trends2
-reproducable code for review for the manuscript called 'Widespread declines of dominant insect species are changing the structure of insect assemblages '
+reproducable code for of 'Disproportionate declines of formerly abundant species underlie insect loss'

 files and their functions:

 In order of use:

     'load and check data 20221208.R' This will load all the original datafiles, clean them and arrange them so, as to produce the datafram on which all main analyses are done.
-The raw data files are only partially provided on KNB, but all results are available in the file "completedata202021pure.rds".
+The raw data files are only partially provided on KNB, but the end result of this code is available in the file Supplementary Data 1 and Supplementary Data 2.
-    Better is to use the files 'Supplementary Data 1.rds' for the biodiversity metrics and 'Supplementary Data 2.rds' for the population analyses as supplied as suppementary data files.
-These are cleaned and ready for use in models.

 Functions: